exa-byte/CCTurtleRemoteController/README.md

        * "turtle/tapi" Line 6
     * allow http calls to localhost in your <mcsavegame>/serverconfig/computercraft-server.toml
 6. Build the frontend using `npm run build`
-7. If you don't want to see textured blocks and items in the ui you can skip this point, ~~else run the command `npm run build-textures "<pathToYourMinecraftJar>" "<optional: directoryContainingYourModJars>"`; in case any errors pop up, just restart the command until no errors pop up.
+7. If you don't want to see textured blocks and items in the ui you can skip this point, else run the command `npm run build-textures "<pathToYourMinecraftJar>" "<optional: directoryContainingYourModJars>"`; in case any errors pop up, just restart the command until no errors pop up.
 The command will need to be executed 2 times without errors due to some bug.
-After completion, the ui will be able to display most blocks and items with default mc textures applied~~ (currently doesn't work, you can still add your own icon renders though)
+After completion, the ui will be able to display most blocks and items with default mc textures applied
 8. Run the server: `npm run server`
 9. You can now reach the ui from http://localhost/ or your public ip address if you chose the second option in step 4
 10. Add any amount of turtles by running `wget run http://localhost/turtle/startup` or `wget run http://<yourip>/turtle/startup` in the turtles command line and following the displayed instructions